Unclassified Leave Types and Policies

 Leave for Civil and National Service

-An employee shall be given time off without loss of pay, annual, or sick leave for civil and national services.
+An employee shall be given time off without loss of pay, annual leave, or sick leave for civil and national services.

-• The following are recognized by the Board as appropriate reasons:
+The following are recognized by the UL System Board as appropriate reasons:

-• when summoned to appear as a witness before a court, grand jury, or other public body or commission;
+• Summoned to appear as a witness before a court, grand jury, or other public body or commission.

-• for performing emergency civilian duty in relation to national defense;
+• Performing emergency civilian duty in relation to national defense.

-• for voting in a primary, general, or special election which falls on his scheduled working day, provided that not more than two hours of leave shall be allowed an employee to vote in the parish where he is employed, and not more than one day to vote in a parish other than the one where he is employed;
+• Voting in a primary, general, or special election which falls on a scheduled working day, provided that not more than two hours of leave shall be allowed an employee to vote in the parish where they are employed, and not more than one day to vote in a parish other than the one where they are employed.

-• when the appointing authority determines that employees are prevented from performing their duties by an act of God; or
+• The appointing authority determines that employees are prevented from performing their duties by an act of God.

-• when the appointing authority shall determine that local conditions or celebrations make it impracticable for employees to work.
+• The appointing authority shall determine that local conditions or celebrations make it impracticable for employees to work.

 Military Leave